mlitwin/mlitwin.github.io/content/posts/terraform-is-a-json-transformation-language/index.md

 draft: true
 ---

 We use Terraform a lot at my work.
 There's been an interesting learning curve as I've gone from no knowledge of it, to using it in production.
+I had a bit of trouble figuring out a conceptual model - a way of thinking about what it was doing - that worked for me.

-# What terraform is and isn't
+Eventually I found one.

-## Terraform operates with (and on JSON)
+## What Terraform is

 Terraform configurations are written in [HCL](https://github.com/hashicorp/hcl) which is